 - Driving history: If you’ve been involved in a lot of accidents and received more than your fair share of traffic tickets, the result is almost certain to be higher car insurance costs.
 The good news, however, is that the inverse is typically true as well.
 So, watching the speed limits and not driving distracted are two ways to not only stay safe but to potentially lower your car insurance rates, too.

 - Deductible and discounts: Don’t forget these two factors if you’re trying to keep your car insurance costs low.
 Oftentimes, a higher deductible results in a lower premium, so select the highest deductible you can manage.
 Remember, you’ll need to pay the amount of your deductible out of your own pocket in the event of a covered loss.
-You also may by taking advantage of special discounts.
+You also may save on car insurance by taking advantage of special discounts.
 These can vary depending on your carrier but are typically available if you insure both your home and car with the same carrier, if you take an accident prevention course or if you drive your car infrequently.

 - Your vehicle and how you use it: The more time you spend on the road, the higher the chance of something happening.
 So, if you have a long daily commute, you should expect to pay more for your car insurance.
 Your vehicle makes a difference in your car insurance rates, too.
 If you drive a vehicle with solid safety ratings or one that has a high likelihood of theft, your rates may go down or up, respectively.